 Anna O’s Case and Psychoanalytic Techniques

-To understand Sigmund Freud’s psychoanalytical techniques, we’ll first discuss the famous case study of ‘Anna O.’ The real name of ‘Anna O’ was Bertha Pappenheim, she was suffering from various problems like hallucination, right side body paralysis, hearing, visual, and speech disturbances.
-She took the help of a physician, Joseph Breuer for her treatment.
+To understand Sigmund Freud’s psychoanalytic techniques, we’ll first discuss the famous case study of ‘Anna O.’ The real name of ‘Anna O’ was Bertha Pappenheim, she was suffering from various problems like hallucination, right side body paralysis, hearing, visual, and speech disturbances.
+She took the help of a physician, Joseph Breuer, for her treatment.
 Breuer diagnosed that Anna O was suffering from hysteria.
 Breuer discussed Anna O’s case with his friend Sigmund Freud, who suggested the concept of talk therapy to cure Anna O’s hysteria.
 It was found that Talk therapy helped Anna O to a great extent in dealing with her hysteria.
 Freud found this case very interesting, and he deeply studied Anna O’s reports.
-Freud suggested to Breuer that the roots of Anna O’s hysteria belong to her childhood sexual abuse.
-However, Breuer disagrees with Freud’s conclusion that eventually led to the end of their collaboration.
-Anna O’s treatment lasted for around two years (1880-1882), his treatment led to the establishment of the various psychoanalytic techniques involving ‘free association’ and ‘talk therapy’ to the treatment of mental disorders.
-Although Sigmund Freud never met Anna O, her treatment played a crucial role in the development of psychoanalytical techniques.
-In fact, Sigmund Freud himself called Anna O, the real founder of Psychoanalysis.
-Psychoanalytic methods involve the various methods or techniques to cure various mental disorders by bringing the fears, feelings, and conflicts present in the unconscious mind into the consciousness of the person, and improving the abilities of the ego to reduce the levels of conflict and anxiety in people.
+Freud suggested to Breuer that the roots of Anna O’s hysteria belonged to her childhood sexual abuse.
+However, Breuer disagreed with Freud’s conclusion that eventually led to the end of their collaboration.
+Anna O’s treatment lasted for around two years (1880-1882), his treatment led to the establishment of various psychoanalytic techniques, from ‘free association’ and ‘talk therapy’ to the treatment of mental disorders.
+Although Sigmund Freud never met Anna O, her treatment played a crucial role in the development of psychoanalytic techniques.
+In fact, Sigmund Freud himself called Anna O the real founder of Psychoanalysis.
+Psychoanalytic methods involve various methods or techniques to cure various mental disorders by bringing the fears, feelings, and conflicts present in the unconscious mind into the consciousness of the person, and improving the abilities of the ego to reduce the levels of conflict and anxiety in people.
 Let us discuss some important psychoanalytic techniques.

 Dreams are the royal road to the unconscious”-Freud 1900